A Short Guide on Choosing a Cremation Urn

 Some people wait for years, which means you will need a lasting urn material.
 The same goes if you intend to keep the urn after the scattering.
 You need something that can withstand the elements.

-Regarding how most urns are suitable for all types of scattering.
+Regarding the how, most urns are suitable for all types of scattering.
 However, for water scattering, you need a biodegradable urn.
 Something non-toxic that will dissolve easily in water.

 It could be paper pulp, wood fiber, or other biodegradable materials.
-Using a personalized urn to hold the remains rather than just the first thing you find can make your choice feel more like it should.
 The right one depends on affordability and preference.

 Columbarium niche inurnment